maryamyazdi/maryamyazdi/README.md

 </div>

--  ✨ Thrilled by machine learning and AI
+-  ✨ Thrilled about machine learning and AI
 -  💻 Love programming, coffee, statistics and NLP
 -  🎓 Graduated with a B.Sc. in Computer Science from the University of Isfahan
   </br>